shilangyu/unambiguous-grammar/README.md

 ## Building

 Project requires Coq 8.18.0.
-Build with `make`.
+Build with `./configure.sh && make`.

 TODO: add instructions how to output OCaml code of the parser.